xhente/omv-regen/README.md

     plugins and OMV must match.
   - Use omv-regen             to enable omv-regen on your system.
   - Use omv-regen backup      to store the necessary information to regenerate.
-  - Use omv-regen regenerate  to run a system regeneration from a clean OMV.
+  - Use omv-regen regenera    to run a system regeneration from a clean OMV.
 _______________________________________________________________________________

    omv-regen       -->       Install and enable the command on the system.